andywelly/Sokoban_Solver/README.md

 ## How to Use

-In order to execute the AI solver use the following command:
+In order to execute the AI solver use the following command:<br/>
 ./sokoban -s <map> play_solution
+Example: ./sokoban -s test_maps/test_map1 play_solution

 ## Puzzle File Format